 Check out these resources to start making connections on campus at UGA!

 Dawg Camp is an extended orientation program designed to assist students with their transition into the University of Georgia community.
 At this time, Dawg Camp is not accepting new registrations for our summer programs.
 More information about Dawg Camp programming will be available soon.

 From traditional residence halls for first-year students and upperclassmen to apartments and townhomes for graduate students and families, the University of Georgia has a living space to suit everyone’s tastes.
 Choosing to live in University Housing is your key to comfortable, affordable and secure on-campus living.
-But living on campus also gives you the opportunity to participate in your new residential community, to take part in the creation of an environment in which people are growing through new experiences just like you are.
+Living on campus also gives you the opportunity to participate in your new residential community and take part in the creation of an environment in which people are growing through new experiences just like you are.

 Your first year at UGA is an exciting time to engage, experience and explore the opportunities available to you at the University of Georgia.
 The First-Year Odyssey seminars are designed to introduce you to the academic life of the University.
 These seminars will allow you to engage with faculty and other first-year students in a small class environment to learn about the unique academic culture the University offers.
 This website showcases over 300 seminars proposed by UGA faculty on amazing topics focused on the teaching, research and service passions of our faculty.
 We are certain that you will find a topic that sparks your interest and may even become your passion as you start your academic journey at UGA.